MicrosoftDocs/msix-docs/msix-src/package/optional-packages-with-executable-code.md

 Optional packages with executable code are useful for dividing a large or complex app, or for adding on to an app that's already been published.
 With Visual Studio 2017, version 15.7 and .NET Native 2.1, you can load executable code from both C++ and C# optional packages.

 ## Prerequisites

-- Visual Studio 2017, version 15.7
+- Visual Studio 2019 or Visual Studio 2017 (version 15.7 or later)
-- Windows 10, version 1709
+- Windows 10, version 1709 or later
-- Windows 10, version 1709 SDK
+- Windows 10, version 1709 SDK or later

 To get the latest development tools, see [Downloads and tools for Windows 10](https://developer.microsoft.com/windows/downloads).

 > [!NOTE]
 > To submit an app that uses optional packages and/or related sets to the Store, you will need permission.
 Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Partner Center permission if they are not submitted to the Store.
 See [Windows developer support](https://developer.microsoft.com/windows/support) to get permission to submit an app that uses optional packages and related sets.

 > [!NOTE]
-> Optional packages containing executable code must be part of a [related set](https://docs.microsoft.com/windows/uwp/packaging/optional-packages#related-sets).
+> Optional packages containing executable code must be part of a [related set](optional-packages.md#related-sets).
 You will not be able to execute code from an optional package unless it is part of a related set.

 ## C++ Optional packages with executable code